 - 3. Diamond Middle School Renovations Construction Funding \$44,541,900 (Candidate for Debt Exclusion vote): Funding for design of renovations to the Diamond Middle School was voted at special town meetings in March and December 2015 to address enrollment that exceeds the carrying capacity of the school.
 This request is for construction funding for these renovations. - 4.
 Clarke Middle School Renovations Construction Funding \$21,264,100 (Candidate for Debt Exclusion vote): Funding for design of renovations to the Clarke Middle School was voted at special town meetings in March and December 2015 to address enrollment that exceeds the carrying capacity of the school.
 This request is for construction funding for these renovations. - 5.
-Pelham Road School Accessibility Analysis \$150,000 (Candidate for Debt Exclusion vote): There are critical site accessibility issues that need to be reviewed and addressed to determine if this is a valid and safe site to establish a school or other Town use.
-This funding would allow for a thorough analysis of access and egress potential of the Pelham Road site as well as design of selected alternatives.
-This would include vehicular, bus, and emergency access as well as pedestrian accessibility to the community center from the site.
-Sight distance and safety will also be critical aspects of this analysis and design.
+Pelham Road Property Acquisition \$TBD (Candidate for Debt Exclusion vote): The Town is in the process of negotiating with the Armenian Sisters for the purchase of their property, a former elementary school, located at 20 Pelham Road.
+It is anticipated that this 8.5 acre site, adjacent to the Lexington Community Center, will be used for school or municipal purposes.
+At the December 2014 Special Town Meeting, \$150,000 was appropriated for engineering purposes to study vehicular and pedestrian access to this site including access from Pelham Road to the Community Center and Marrett Road.